RishikaJindal/my-website1/README.md

-hello this is my first website# my-websites
+hello this is my first website# again deleting the 2 line of code
-Edit on example branch!!